Fiery chants for justice from marchers at Chauvin trial - WTMJ

 Sam Martinez, an organizer with Twin Cities Coalition for Justice 4 Jamar, said organizers plan similar protests for dates that coincide with significant points in Chauvin’s trial, including opening statements, closing arguments and the verdict.

-He said he expects the biggest turnout to be on the day of the verdict.
+Martinez said the biggest turnout likely will be on the day of the verdict.

 “When the people know that there needs to be justice, they’ll come out,” Martinez said.
 “We trust in the people, we know they’ll back us up.”